 Email deliverability monitoring involves regularly assessing and optimizing email content to maintain high deliverability rates.
-15.8% of all emails get caught by spam filters.
+15.8% of all emails get caught by spam filters (including spam gateways).

 You can do it either manually or using specially-designed email text spam checker to make sure you craft compelling content without triggering spam filters and reach your target audience flawlessly.

 Besides, in addition to the trigger word list, it's smart to avoid the following spam triggers: ALL CAPS (rarely do people like them), extreme punctuation (!!!), special characters ($ #), strangely formatted fonts (𝒿𝓊𝓈𝓉 𝓁𝒾𝓀𝑒 𝓉𝒽𝒾𝓈), links and attachments (Folderly team could endlessly talk on how these kill email deliverability).